aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

   .addOns(addOn)
   .build(app, 'my-stack-name');
 ```

+The add-on automatically sets the following Helm Chart [values](https://github.com/aws/karpenter/tree/main/charts/karpenter#values), and it is **highly recommended** not to pass these values in (as it will result in errors):
+- clusterEndpoint
+- clusterName
+- serviceAccount.create
+- serviceAccount.name
+- serviceAccount.annotations

 To validate that Karpenter add-on is running ensure that the add-on deployments for the controller and the webhook are in `RUNNING` state: